 #1.
 Compress Your Files

 Perhaps the most critical technique for image and video optimization is compression.
-There are a number of methods used but they all have the same goal: to reduce the image file size or video file, and thus recrease the impact on the website’s page load speed (as well as computing costs).
+There are a number of methods used but they all have the same goal: to reduce the image file size or video file to speed up website load time.

 Compression can be either “lossy” or “lossless”, depending on the file format you use.
 The former eliminates some of the pixel data, while the other compresses it.
 You can use an image optimization tool to automatically compress images for you, thus making your image management task much easier.